Camble/Safe-Power-Monitor/README.md

 Dependancies

-- RPi.GPIO
 - Retropie 3.7
+- Python Module RPi.GPIO (comes installed with Retropie 3.7)
-- omxplayer
+- omxplayer (comes installed with Retropie 3.7)
-- Must be run as a sudoer user (the default Pi user is a sudoer)
+- Must be run as a sudoer user (the default Pi user on Retropie 3.7 is a sudoer)

 Wiring Diagram